Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Related Work

 \section{Related Work}

-Since the seminal work by~\citet{Szegedy2014}, various types of methods have been proposed to generate adversarial examples.
-For instance, \citet{goodfellow2014explaining} introduce the fast gradient sign method and \citet{carlini2017towards} develop a powerful attack through iterative optimization.
+Since the seminal work by~\cite{Szegedy2014}, various types of methods have been proposed to generate adversarial examples.
+For instance, \cite{goodfellow2014explaining} introduce the fast gradient sign method and \cite{carlini2017towards} develop a powerful attack through iterative optimization.
 This work is related to recent advances in adversarial attacks on GNNs and general universal attacks.

-\paragraph{Adversarial attack on GNN.} \citet{zugner2018adversarial} propose NETTACK that uses a greedy mechanism to attack the graph embedding model by changing the entry that maximizes the loss change. \citet{dai2018adversarial} introduce a reinforcement learning based method that modifies the graph structure and significantly lowers the test accuracy. \citet{wang2018attack} propose Greedy-GAN that poisons the training nodes through adding fake nodes indistinguishable by a discriminator. \citet{chen2018fast} recursively compute connection-based gradients and flip the connection value based on the maximum gradient. \citet{zugner2019adversarial} use meta-gradients to solve a bi-level problem formulated for training-time attacks.
+\paragraph{Adversarial attack on GNN.} \cite{zugner2018adversarial} propose Nettack that uses a greedy mechanism to attack the graph embedding model by changing the entry that maximizes the loss change. \cite{dai2018adversarial} introduce a reinforcement learning based method that modifies the graph structure and significantly lowers the test accuracy. \cite{wang2018attack} propose Greedy-GAN that poisons the training nodes through adding fake nodes indistinguishable by a discriminator. \cite{chen2018fast} recursively compute connection-based gradients and flip the connection value based on the maximum gradient. \cite{zugner2019adversarial} attack the whole graph by tackling an optimization problem using meta learning.

-\paragraph{Universal attack.} \citet{moosavi2017universal} train a quasi-imperceptible universal perturbation that successfully attacks most of the images in the same dataset. \citet{46561} generate a small universal patch to misclassify any image into any target class. \citet{wu2019universal} search for a universal perturbation that can be well transferred to several models.
+\paragraph{Universal attacks.} \cite{moosavi2017universal} train a quasi-imperceptible universal perturbation that successfully attacks most of the images in the same dataset. \cite{46561} generate a small universal patch to misclassify any image. \cite{wu2019universal} search for a universal perturbation that can be well transferred to several models.